Viral Hepatitis (cont.)

 - What are the common types of viral hepatitis?

 - Who is at risk for viral hepatitis?

 - What are the symptoms and signs of viral hepatitis?

 - What is chronic viral hepatitis?

 - What is the treatment for viral hepatitis?

 - What is the prognosis of viral hepatitis?

 - Hepatitis C FAQs

 Prevention of hepatitis involves measures to avoid exposure to the viruses, using immunoglobulin in the event of exposure, and vaccines.
 Administration of immunoglobulin is called passive protection because antibodies from patients who have had viral hepatitis are given to the patient.
 Vaccination is called active protection because killed viruses or noninfective components of viruses are given to stimulate the body to produce its own antibodies.

 Prevention of viral hepatitis, like any other illness, is preferable to reliance upon treatment.
-Taking precautions to prevent exposure to another individual's blood (exposure to dirty needles), semen (unprotected sex), and other bodily waste (stool) will help prevent the spread of all of these viruses.
+Taking precautions to prevent exposure to another individual's blood (exposure to dirty needles), semen (unprotected sex), and other bodily secretions and waste (stool, vomit) will help prevent the spread of all of these viruses.